CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/Runecraft.md

 It is known that the body can be a vessel for runes, though the effect often leads to a reduced life span, bad health, or madness.
 Though due to the immense power that can be gained, many take on the risk.

-#### Personal Runes

-Personal runes are easier to produces as they are constructed in a way that is most convienent to the users mind, though unreadable by any other's.
-A Runesmith can only have a certain amount of personal runes perpared as

-#### Standarized Runes

-Standarized Runes take longer to create as they can be cast by other characters besides the one that created it.

 ### Runecraft Roll

 This roll represents your abilities with specific Runecrafts.
 A minimum of 1 Energy  is required to make a  Runecraft Roll.
 Energy  up to the level in the user's Runesmith vocation can be consumed, adding an additional d6 to the Runecraft Roll for each Energy consumed.